 22. Dreamland Beach (New Kuta Beach)

-Dreamland Beach was aptly named by the Aussies, and is now known as the new Kuta Beach, despite its location in Uluwatu, far away from the Kuta crowds.
-Dreamland was once a hidden gem, but due to its bright white beach and popular waves, surfers from around the world come to visit this white sandy bay.
+Dreamland Beach was aptly named by the Aussies, and is now known as the “New Kuta Beach”, despite its location in Uluwatu, far away from the Kuta crowds.
+Dreamland was once a hidden gem, but due to its bright white beach and popular waves, visitors from around the world come to visit this white sandy bay.
+There are some local restaurants, lots of sunbeds, and a bustling atmosphere.
 Build sand castles, sunbathe, or get amidst the aquatic action – Dreamland is your wonderland!

 Dreamland Beach is best for sunbathing and surfing with the masses along Bali’s southern coastline.